File objects

 INFRAHUB_STORAGE_MAX_FILE_SIZE=200 # in MB, default is 50

 For production deployments behind a reverse proxy, the proxy must also allow large request bodies.
-See the configuration reference for details.

 Further reading